MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/set-up-device-for-development.md

 # Set Up Device for Development

-_This article will discuss how to setup an Android device and connect it to a computer so that the device may be used to run and debug Xamarin.Android applications._
+_This article explains how to setup an Android device and connect it to a computer so that the device may be used to run and debug Xamarin.Android applications._

-By now, you've probably seen your great new application running on the Android emulator, and want to see it running on your shiny Android device.
+After testing on an Android emulator, you will want to see and test your apps running on an Android device.
 Here are the steps involved with connecting a device to a computer for debugging:

 1. **Enable Debugging on the Device** - By default, it will not be possible to debug applications on a Android device.

-2.  **Install USB Drivers** - This step is not necessary for OS X computers.
+2. **Install USB Drivers** - This step is not necessary for macOS computers.
 Windows computers may require the installation of USB drivers.

 3. **Connect the Device to the Computer** - The final step involves connecting the device to the computer by either USB or WiFi.

 Each of these steps will be covered in more detail in the sections below.

 ## Enable Debugging on the Device